abelsurace/err-jenkins-notifier/README.md

 # JenkinsNotifier

-JenkinsNotofier is an Errbot (<http://errbot.io>) plugin to provide Jenkins build notification over chat platform (<https://jenkins.io>) it also allows to enquire job status or start job builds on demand, it can be used with Slack and other chat platforms suppoted by Errbot.
+JenkinsNitofier is an Errbot (<http://errbot.io>) plugin to provide Jenkins build notification over chat platform (<https://jenkins.io>) it also allows to enquire job status or start job builds on demand, it can be used with Slack and other chat platforms suppoted by Errbot.
 This one is inspired in <https://github.com/benvd/err-jenkins> and <https://github.com/membrive/err-jenkins>.

 ## Requirements